 Requirements: 12 completed hours, 3.0 GPA in the 12 completed hours

-Required one course from each area:
+Choose one course from each of the following areas:

 - Aerospace Propulsion: MAE 7390 Aerospace Propulsion